Kuhikugu: Settlement X11

 Strictly speaking, Kuhikugu is settlement X11 of this complex, located near Porto dos Meinacos on the eastern shore of Lake Kuhikugu (now Lagoa Dourada) at 12°33′30″S 53°6′40″W. There, as well as at other former settlements of the Kuhikugu complex, satellite imagery reveals that even today the forest differs from surrounding pristine areas, and ground-based exploration reveals this to be an effect of the anthrosol (cf. terra preta), known to the Kuikuro as egepe.
 Directly to the north of the X11 site there is a Kuikuro village, the small size of which provides an interesting comparison to the large area of egepe which indicates the prehistoric settlement.

 Large defensive ditches and palisades were built around some of the communities at Kuhikugu.
 Large plazas also exist at some of the towns throughout the region, some around 490 ft across.
 Many of the communities at Kuhikugu were linked, with roads which bridged some rivers along their paths, and with canoe canals running alongside some of the roads.
 Sites X35 and X34 are significant communities connected by two of these roads.
 Site X11 has a total of 4 suburbs that connect via river or road, all of which appear to have constant relation to one another.
 Fields of mandioca (cassava) may have existed around the communities at Kuhikugu, suggesting that the people there were farmers.
 Dams and ponds which appear to have been constructed in the area also suggest that the inhabitants of Kuhikugu may have been involved with fish farming, which is still practised by some of their modern-day Kuikuro descendants.

 The Lost City of Z

 There is a possibility that legends regarding Kuhikugu may have convinced the British explorer Lieutenant Colonel Percy Fawcett to go on his expedition for "City Z".
 Fawcett claimed to have discovered a large number of pottery shards in the Amazon while doing field work, and the Kuhikugu sites could have potentially had a large amount of pottery on the surface.
 There are over 20 sites that Kuhikugu encompasses, each of which could have supported over 5,000 people, and the sophisticated city planning and remaining structures could have been what Fawcett was looking for.
-Sites all follow a similar layout, meaning any of the sites could have influenced Fawcett to come search for his lost city.
+Sites all follow a similar layout, meaning any of the sites could have influenced Fawcett to search for the Lost City of 'Z'.